-Permits for students are $168 each for an annual permit.
-Faculty/Staff permits are $76.50.
-Faculty/Staff may register a maximum of two vehicles at the regularly established permit rate.
+Permits for students are $175 each for an annual permit.
+Faculty/Staff permits are $175.00.
 Students, Faculty or Staff who already have a regular vehicle permit and are interested in getting a second permit for a motorcycle can purchase a second permit for half price.

 What if I will only be a student at TAMUG for one semester?

 Parking permits are now sold on an annual basis.
 Any student who leaves at the conclusion of the fall 2014 semester, or is only on-campus for the spring 2015 or summer 2015 can appeal for a partial refund of the permit fee.
 Refunds must be requested through the TAMUG University Police Department and the student’s hangtag must be returned to UPD as part of the refund request.
 Refunds are prorated based on the date that the permit is returned and a refund request is filed.

 Please see the Mitchell Campus Parking Map for lot restrictions.
 All Faculty and Staff lots are open to students with valid permits after 5 p.m. on weekdays and on weekends.

 All violations are $20.
 If the violator fails to appeal or make payment, the citation fee increases to $25.
 Some of the common parking offenses are listed below:

 • parking in a designated lot that you are not permitted to park in (i.e. Student parking in Faculty/Staff lot during regular weekday business hours)

 • parking in a loading zone for longer than 15 minutes